 Holding fast to the Word of God in a time of relativistic values, the Gloria Deo Classical Homeschool Cooperative seeks to demonstrate the priorities laid forth in Scripture.

 We ask that visitors come for the whole day.
 Co-op is a full school day, and it is important that you have the opportunity to see what it is like to be there the whole day before you commit to a school year.
 Here is our current year schedule.

 This early enrollment allows us to make necessary plans as we seek excellence for our students.
 It is common for new member application forms to be handed in at the end of the day of your visit.
 However, they may be mailed in separately as well.
 Included in the application are reference materials that also need to be received by the Planning Team.

-Upon completion of those steps, the applications (including reference forms) are reviewed and after Planning Team approval are taken to the co-op for discussion and vote.
+Upon completion of those steps, the applications (including reference forms) are reviewed and after Planning Team approval, they are taken to the co-op for discussion and vote.
 Please be assured, any confidential matters are kept private and are not shared with the group.
 This is a valuable part of the process as members may have questions that assist the co-op and prospective member in determining whether the co-op is a good fit for a new member and to make the transition to joining a good experience.